ctrlaltdan/ctrlaltdan.github.io/_posts/2017-10-02-fallacies-of-distributed-computing-bandwidth-is-infinite.md

 ---
 layout: post
-title: Fallacies of distributed computing: Bandwidth is infinite.
+title: Fallacies of distributed computing&#58; Bandwidth is infinite.
 ---

 It may seem obvious but how many developers do you know who wouldn’t give a second thought to the amount of bandwidth their systems use.